ksfunc/vscode-sticky-selection/README.md

 ]
 ```

-In such manners, you can support other move commands including those of third parties.
+In this way, you can also support other movement commands, including those from third-party extensions.

-By default, sticky-selection-mode continues even if you execute commands such as cut and paste.
-You can exit the mode after execution by taking these commands as arguments to `sticky-selection.exitStickySelectionMode` as follows:
+By default, Sticky Selection mode remains active even when performing actions like cut and paste.
+You can exit the mode after these actions by passing them as arguments to the `sticky-selection.exitStickySelectionMode` command, as shown below:

 ```json
 [